fangq/iso2mesh/trunk/iso2mesh/README.txt

  output:
     seg:   output, a single vector separated by NaN, each segment is a close-polygon on x/y/z plane

+==== function plane=surfplane(node,face) ====
+ plane=surfplane(node,face)
+ plane equation coefficients for each face in a surface
+ input:
+   node: a list of node coordinates (nn x 3)
+   face: a surface mesh triangle list (ne x 3)
+ output:
+   plane: a (ne x 4) array, in each row, it has [a b c d]
+        to denote the plane equation as "a*x+b*y+c*z+d=0"

+==== function [pt,p0,v0,t,idx]=surfinterior(node,face) ====
+ [pt,p0,v0,t,idx]=surfinterior(node,face)
+ identify a point that is enclosed by the (closed) surface
+ input:
+   node: a list of node coordinates (nn x 3)
+   face: a surface mesh triangle list (ne x 3)
+ output:
+   pt: the interior point coordinates [x y z]
+   p0: ray origin used to determine the interior point
+   v0: the vector used to determine the interior point t : ray-tracing intersection distance (with signs) from p0. the
+       intersection coordinates can be expressed as p0+ts(i)*v0
+   idx: index to the face elements that intersect with the ray, order
+       match that of t

+==== function seeds=surfseeds(node,face) ====
+ seeds=surfseeds(node,face)
+ calculate a set of interior points with each enclosed by a closed component of a surface
+ input:
+   node: a list of node coordinates (nn x 3)
+   face: a surface mesh triangle list (ne x 3)
+ output:
+   seeds: the interior points coordinates for each closed-surface
+          component

+==== function quality=meshquality(node,elem) ====
+ quality=meshquality(node,elem)
+ compute Joe-Liu mesh quality measure of a tetrahedral mesh
+ input:
+    node:  node coordinates of the mesh (nn x 3)
+    elem:  element table of a tetrahedral mesh (ne x 4) output
+    edge:  edge list; each row is an edge, specified by the starting and ending node indices, the total edge number is size(elem,1) x nchoosek(size(elem,2),2).
+All edges are ordered by looping through each element first.

+==== function edges=meshedge(elem) ====
+ edges=meshedge(elem)
+ return all edges in a surface or volumetric mesh
+ input:
+    elem:  element table of a mesh (support N-d space element) output
+    edge:  edge list; each row is an edge, specified by the starting and ending node indices, the total edge number is size(elem,1) x nchoosek(size(elem,2),2).
+All edges are ordered by looping through each element first.
 === # Mesh processing and reparing ===

 ==== function [node,elem]=meshcheckrepair(node,elem,opt) ====